smcclab/smc-course/_workshops/06-interfaces.md

 a lot about over many years.
 There's even a [course you can take](https://programsandcourses.anu.edu.au/course/COMP3900) on the subject.

+Building on last week's [networks & collaboration workshop]({% link _workshops/05-networks-collaboration.md %}), we'll think about how to control the computer music systems we've been building through interfaces of various types.
+You've already been doing this from your very first audiovisual diary entry, and most of you have explored Pd's various bang/toggle/slider/radio/etc. objects.
+You can absolutely build an interface with those things, but this week you'll need to think more deeply about what it actually means to design an interface for your patches.

 {:.diary-provocation-box}

 **Solo AVD**: pick [someone else's patch/code from a previous workshop](https://gitlab.cecs.anu.edu.au/laptop-ensemble/2021/2021-av-diary-materials), put a new interface on it, and play something

+**Note**: the "start with someone else's work" aspect of this week's provocation is super important; you shouldn't have to spend any time this week doing the actual "sound generation" work, you should be exclusively thinking about new ways of controlling the noisemaking infrastructure that's already there.

 ## Goals for this week